telerik/winforms-docs/controls/panels-and-labels/groupbox/overview.md

 ---
 title: Overview
 page_title: Overview | RadGroupBox
 description: RadGroupBox control is a group box control with advanced styling options.
+The primarily usage of this control is to hold a single radio buttons group.
 slug: winforms/panels-and-labels/groupbox/overview
 tags: groupbox
 published: True